-She currently lives and works in Shanghai, China.
+She currently lives and works in Kirkland, U.S.A.

 “Mol-La” a Korean expression, meaning “Don’t know”.
 I often used this word since early years of age.
 I have lived in several different countries since childhood and therefore had been cast into environment I am not familiar with.
 I experienced ambiguity through incomprehensible language and local people around.
 My art work explores such vague psychological state of human by using visual elements.